Pak (creator): Style

-Notable works
+Works

 Pak's first NFT, "Cloud Monument Dark", was released on February 3, 2020 on SuperRare, an NFT marketplace.
 In August 2020, Pak released project "X" on NiftyGateway, an "open edition" sale of NFTs with a scarcity mechanism based on time rather than volume.
 Thirteen NFTs were offered for sale in multiples for a window of twenty-four hours.

 In March 2021, Charles Stewart, CEO of Sotheby's, announced a partnership with Pak to launch the auction house's first NFT sale.
 This partnership resulted in "The Fungible", an open edition which generated $16.8 million in sales across 6,156 NFTs over two days.
 The Sotheby's sale and subsequent press raised Pak's public profile, specifically with regards to the role of NFTs in the art world.
 As part of Pak's partnership with Sotheby's, Pak also auctioned "The Pixel", which sold for $1.36 million, and "The Switch", which sold for $1.4 million.

 On October 15, 2021, Sotheby's launched the "Sotheby's Metaverse", a digital art platform for selling and curating NFTs, which offers users a unique personal profile picture generated by Pak.

 On December 2, 2021, Pak launched the sale of "Merge" on Nifty Gateway.
 "Merge" was made available for 48 hours, with buyers able to purchase "mass units" rather than individual copies of an NFT edition.
 Buyers received a single NFT with its associated image generated based the transaction metadata and the number of "mass units" purchased.
 In total, 312,686 mass units were sold to 28,983 buyers generating $91.8 million.

 In February 2022, "Censored", a series of NFTs, were auctioned as a fundraiser for the legal defense of Julian Assange.
 One NFT, "The Clock", was sold for 16,593 ETH ($52.8 million) to AssangeDAO, an online community of 10,000 people who pooled cryptocurrency for the bid.
-A second auction as part of "Censored" raised 671 ether, or $2.1 million, for separate organizations. $1.9 million in cryptocurrency from the Censored sale was donated to the Ukraine government.
+A second auction as part of "Censored" raised 671 ETH, approximately worth $2.1 million at that time, for separate organizations. $1.9 million in cryptocurrency from the Censored sale was donated to the Ukraine government.